-PubH 6727 Health Leadership and Effecting Change is designed for Public Health graduate students who aspire to be effective leaders and effective change agents in multi-sectoral contexts.
-The health care sector organizations discussed will include a variety of public health settings, care delivery organizations and others including government, private and public organizations across multiple sectors.
+PubH 7740, Leadership and Leading Change, is designed for E-PHAP students who aspire to be effective leaders and effective change agents in their own organizations, and also in multi-sectoral contexts.
+The health care sector organizations discussed will include a variety of public health settings, care delivery organizations, government, and private and public organizations across multiple sectors.

-Students explore the core concepts of leadership theory and the principles of change in organizational, community, political, social, and global settings and apply them to Public Health.
+Students explore the core concepts of leadership theory and the principles of change in organizational, community, political, social, and global settings.
 They use a self-assessment instrument to understand their own strengths and areas for improvement as a leader and use the results of that assessment to develop a personal leadership development plan.
-The readings are books and articles from the general leadership literature, from the health care management literature, from the change management literature, and from public health teaching cases.
+The readings are books and articles from the general leadership literature, from the change management literature, and from public health teaching cases.

-In this 2-credit course, the online content on leadership includes the first six weeks on leadership theory and online class discussions that focus on applying concepts from the readings to a variety of settings.
-The seventh week includes a one-week wrap-up on the leadership content and a guest lecture by an outside expert who is available to answer any of your questions.
-The first half of the course ends with an assigned paper, your personal leadership development plan.
-The second half of this on-line course focuses on principles of change and change strategies for public health leaders.
+In this hybrid course, the face-to-face portion includes small group discussions, guest speakers, exercises, cases and class discussions that focus on applying concepts from the readings to a variety of settings.
+Students participate in small discussion groups; each small group will have an opportunity to lead a class discussion on assigned reading materials and their application to leadership in health care settings today.
+The on-line portion of the course focuses on principles of change and change strategies for public health leaders.
+Students post reflection notes and engage in discussion with colleagues on course content to critique, comment on relationships between concepts, and to provide personal reflections on the material as the course progresses through the on-line weeks.
+The inperson portion of the course ends with an assigned paper, the personal leadership development plan.
 Finally, students choose one of two options for their final course paper: (1) a critique of a change project and leadership from the field, or (2) a personal project plan that demonstrates application of change and leadership strategies.